ArmanTaheriGhaleTaki/diginext-devops-bootcamp/session1/README.md

 iptables -t nat -A POSTROUTING -o enp0s8 -j MASQUERADE
 ```
 in the **Machine B**
-use this command to change the defaulst gateway
+use this command to change the defaulte gateway
 ```
 ip route add default via 192.168.56.106
 ```